-The DSLs of each Foundation School will regularly review its Online Safety Provision and Education as part of the annual Safeguarding Audit.
+The DSLs of each Group School will regularly review its Online Safety Provision and Education as part of the annual Safeguarding Audit and may use tools such as Online 360 Degree Safe (www.360safe.org.uk) as part of such a review.

-11. Security and Management of Information Systems
+11 Security and Management of Information Systems

-The Foundation is responsible for reviewing and managing the security of the computers and Internet networks and takes the protection of Foundation data and personal protection of our Foundation community very seriously.
-This means protecting the Foundation network, as far as is practicably possible, against viruses, hackers and other external security threats.
-The Foundation IT Director will review the security of the Foundation information systems and users regularly and virus protection software will be updated regularly at least annually, (or more regularly if circumstances dictate).
+The Group is responsible for reviewing and managing the security of the computers and Internet networks and takes the protection of Group data and personal protection of our Group community very seriously.
+This means protecting the Group network, as far as is practicably possible, against viruses, hackers and other external security threats.
+The Group IT Director will review the security of the Group information systems and users regularly and virus protection software will be updated regularly at least annually,(or more regularly if circumstances dictate).

-Some safeguards that the Foundation takes to secure our computer systems are:
+Some safeguards that the Group takes to secure our computer systems are:

-- Advising staff that all personal data sent over the Internet or taken off site should be encrypted - Making sure that unapproved software/apps are not downloaded to any Foundation devices.
-Alerts will be set up to warn users of this. - Files held on the Foundation network will be regularly checked for viruses - The use of secure user logins and passwords to access the Foundation network will be enforced - Portable media containing school data or programmes will not be taken off-site - Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of IT will be immediately reported to the IT team.
+- Advising staff that all personal data sent over the Internet should be encrypted - Making sure that unapproved software/apps are not downloaded to any Group devices.
+Alerts will be set up to warn users of this. - Files held on the Group network will be regularly checked for viruses - The use of secure user logins and passwords to access the Group network will be enforced - Portable media containing school data or programmes will not be taken off-site - Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of IT will be immediately reported to the IT team.

-For more information on data protection in the Foundation please refer to the Data Protection Policy
+For more information on data protection in the Group please refer to the Data Protection Policy.